How to Grow Japanese Anemones

 Anemone × hybrida 'Königin Charlotte', a delicate light pink.

-There are a number of Japanese anemones for sale on the crocus web site ( affiliate link) including a collection of lovely soft pink, magenta and cream blooms.
+Suttons have a lovely selection of Japanese Anemones for sale ( affiliate link) including a collection of soft pink, magenta and cream blooms and the curiously name A. Frilly Knickers.